MICROBIAL & ECOSYSTEM ECOLOGY AT KANSAS STATE UNIVERSITY BIOLOGY

 • News

-Ongoing research themes include understanding how grassland management (fire, grazing, fertilization) and drought legacies affect soil microbial community structure and carbon (C) and nitrogen (N) cycling functions, the microbial mechanisms underlying linked C and N biogeochemistry, the hydrologic and nutrient conditions that affect stream microbial diversity and function, concurrent development of soil organic matter and microbial communities on fresh parent material (volcanic ash), and the role of the microbiome in mediating vertebrate development and health.
+Ongoing research themes include understanding how grazing by bison and cattle, and other grassland and cropland management factors, affect soil microbial diversity and nitrogen cycling functions; and the hydrologic and land-use conditions that affect microbial diversity and function, particularly in streams that are vulnerable to drying.
+Additional research includes understanding the development of soil organic matter and microbial communities on fresh parent material (volcanic ash), and the role of the microbiome in mediating harmful algal blooms.
 See our "People" and "Projects" pages for more detail.

 We welcome and value perspectives that are outside our individual ranges of familiarity.
 We learn from one another, and we know more together.